-The starchy flesh is usually produced into various forms and this includes pearls, flakes, granules, as well as powders.
+Its Starchy flesh is usually produced in various forms, including pearls, flakes, granules, and powders.

 Tapioca pearls are commonly used to make tapioca pudding and bubble teas.
 However, it also serves as a thickening agent and is added to both savory and sweet dishes.